spilgames/erl-cache/README.md

 erl_cache_server holds the actual cache in its own protected ets table and implements the logic behind the refreshing stale entries when hit and the eviction of old entries

+<h3> Status of an entry</h3>

+Every cached entry can be in one of the following three states:
+<li> Valid: any request of that key will result in a hit and the stored value will be returned.
+An
+entry is in the valid state as long as indicated by the <code>validity</code> option.</li>
+<li> Stale: the entry <code>validity</code> period has passed but  <code>validity + evict</code>
+period hasn't.
+Any request for a key in such state will be considered a stale hit and never a miss.
+In case a <code>refresh_callback</code> was specified for the entry when set, the value will be refreshed and set back to valid state.
+Depending on whether the <code>wait_for_refresh</code>, the client will be served the old value or the refreshed one.</li>
+<li> Evict: the entry is no longer valid and won't be refreshed.
+An entry in evict state will never
+be returned to the user.
+Eventually, entries in evict state are removed from the cache.</li>

+<h3> Caching Error Values</h3>

+When caching a function call without checking the return value, or when using the ?CACHE macro, the user might transparently be caching an error result instead of a valid one.
+When dealing with long validity times, this could lead to an esporadic error in your cached call to propagate consistently to the upper layer for a long time.

+Not caching error values at all is also a questionable practice.
+Think of an overload situation, when your cached call can't handle the load and returns an error.
+By not caching that error at all, the already overloaded application is being hit by more traffic and the overload situation is getting worse.

+Since there is no silver bullet, but seeming clear that error values are to be delt with special care, erl_cache provides <code>is_error_callback</code> and <code>error_validity</code>.
+By default this application considers the atom <code>error</code> and tuples <code>{error, _}</code> to be errors.
+The default validity for such values is a fifth of the default validity for a normal value.

+Since refreshing an error will produce a rather unpredictable result, error entries never enter the stale state: either they are valid or to be evicted.

+<h3> Eviction of expired entries</h3>

+It's important to know that this application works with a lazy eviction strategy.
+This means entries are marked to be evicted but still kept in the cache.
+Once an entry is marked to be evicted, from a user perspective it'slike it's really not there, since it's impossible to retrieve it or refresh it without explicitely setting it again.

+Once every <code>evict_interval</code>, the cache is scanned for entries to be evicted and those are erased from the cache.
+Only at that point the evict stats are updated and the memory used by cuch entries is freed.

 <h3> Configuration </h3>

 This application accepts only one configuration option: cache_servers.
 This is a list of 2-tuples